Mona Leaves-a: Plot

 As the Simpson family arrive home from their trip to the Springfield mall, they find their door is open, suggesting a burglar is inside the house.
 Bart fetches Homer a makeshift weapon made from a cinder block tied to a chain that he calls "The Defender".
 Homer swings it around to threaten the burglar, but when the family smells apple pie, they discover it is actually Homer's mother, Mona Simpson.
 Mona says that her days of activism are over, and that she is staying for good.
 Homer explains that he feels hurt and abandoned when Mona is not around, and does not want to feel that way again.
 Mona tries to explain to Homer she has changed her ways, but, again Homer does not listen.

 Later that night, Mona asks if Homer will forgive her, a shaken Homer angrily replies that he will not, because of all the times she left him.
 Afterwards, Homer realizes he should have listened to his mother, and makes her a card as an apology.
 But when he goes downstairs to apologize, he sees her sitting in front of the fire, and asks if she is asleep.
 When he then notices and questions that she is "sleeping with her eyes open", her head slumps down and Homer realizes that she has died.

-After Mona's funeral, Homer is depressed and guilt-ridden for not apologizing to his mother and struggles to come to terms with her death, especially since he blames himself for her passing.
+After Mona's funeral, Homer is depressed and guilt-ridden for not apologizing to his mother and struggles to come to terms with her death, especially since he blames himself for her death.
 While shopping at the Kwik-E-Mart, he asks Apu what happens when people die.
 Apu believes that Homer's mother may have been reincarnated, but Ned, being Christian, doesn't buy into it and says to Homer that no one returns as anything from the hereafter.
 Eventually, the family finds and watches a video will from Mona.
 They discover that Mona left the family some of her possessions: Marge receives Mona's hemp sulfur purse, Bart receives Mona's Swiss Army knife, and Lisa receives Mona's rebellious spirit.
 For Homer, however, she leaves a task: to take her ashes to the highest point at Springfield Monument Park and scatter them at exactly 3:00pm.
 With great difficulty, Homer climbs the mountain in honor of his mother.
 He releases her ashes, only to find they travel inside the mountain and disrupt a secret nuclear missile launch.
 Homer is hurt that the last thing Mona told him to do was "one more stupid hippie protest".